fuchstraumer/VulpesRender/ReadMe.md

 - [ ] Read/Write configuration values to a file and use the VulpesConfig struct more often (possibly make "SceneConfig", not "InstanceConfig")
 - [ ] Improve how descriptor pools are handled: currently have to guess max sets and required resource count upon first init call.
 Maybe build "requests"?
 - [ ] Recover from ValidateMemory() errors
+- [ ] BIG TODO: Un-FUBAR the spacing due to files not completely converted from tabs to spaces!
+This is really gross right now!

 Example code of this library in use can be found in my other projects, in their respective "scenes" folders.